 - the design of the deck (height, roofed)

 Building permits are required for decks where the floor is higher than .6 metres (2 feet) above finished grade at any point.

-Building permit applications are required to be submitted electronically through the Building Services online portal.
+Building permit applications are required to be submitted electronically through the Guelph Permit and Application System.
 As a registered user you can check the status of your permit, pay fees and book inspections online.
 Ensure all required drawings are ready to upload in PDF format before starting your online application.

 All drawings listed below must be included and must be drawn to a recognizable scale (e.g. 1/4 inch equals 1 foot).
 Partial plans or photos will not be accepted.

 - A survey or site plan illustrating the lot width and depth, the location of the proposed deck (including setbacks to property lines), the size of the deck, and all existing buildings or structures on the property.

 - Overall dimensions of the deck